Linuxfabrik/monitoring-plugins/check-plugins/psi-cpu/README.md

 was ready to run and had to wait for a CPU, averaged over the last minute.
 It answers what CPU utilization cannot: a host can be busy to the last percent and serve everything on time, and it can be busy to the same percent while everything queues up behind it.
+The ten second average is reported but not judged, until --warning-avg10 or --critical-avg10 give it a threshold; those catch a burst that the one minute average smooths away.
 A host whose kernel keeps no pressure statistics is reported as OK, because there is nothing to measure; raise --severity-no-psi to flag it where the statistics are expected.
 Alerts when the pressure leaves the warning or critical range.

 options:
   -h, --help            show this help message and exit